Particular/docs.particular.net/platform/json-schema.md

 ## Notes

 - If a section is omitted or does not contain an `Enabled` property then the feature is not configured
-- Timespan properties are encoded as strings in `HH:MM:SS` format
+- TimeSpan properties are encoded as strings in `HH:MM:SS` format
-- Required properties are only checked if the feature is enabled
+- Required properties are checked only if the feature is enabled